About the Assembly

 Biodiversity describes all the different kinds of animals, plants and microorganisms that live on Earth.
 Biodiversity is also vital for making sure humans have what they need to live and grow such as food, clean air and water, medicine, and materials for shelter.
 However, many parts of the world, including Ireland, are experiencing great loss of natural habitats, environments and wildlife.

-In Ireland, a citizens’ assembly for the adult population is taking place to discuss how to best protect Ireland’s biodiversity.
-99 randomly selected adults (18 years old and above) are meeting over the course of this year to learn about biodiversity loss in Ireland and to discuss what solutions can be taken forward.
+In Ireland, a citizens’ assembly for the adult population took place to discuss how to best protect Ireland’s biodiversity.
+99 randomly selected adults (18 years old and above) met between May 2022 and January 2023 to learn about biodiversity loss in Ireland and to discuss what solutions can be taken forward.

 But, children and young people also have the right to have their say.
-Many children and young people in Ireland are already calling for urgent action to protect the natural environment.
+Many children and young people in Ireland have already been calling for urgent action to protect the natural environment.

 Since 1992, Ireland has been making big steps to better protect and promote children’s rights.
 Biodiversity loss affects children’s rights to grow up in healthy, safe and clean environments so it’s very important that decisions being made involve children and young people.